BearGuy/peterkins.dev/content/blog/wasm-qrscanner/index.md

 }
 ```

 In our function, we want to receive our `payload_string` from the `msg`, as this is our decoded message.
-We also cache the last succesful scan data in `last_scanned_raw` so that the user doesn't get spammed over and over with the their decoded information.
+We also cache the last successful scan data in `last_scanned_raw` so that the user doesn't get spammed over and over with the their decoded information.
 We also manually check that we're passed our set `debounce_timeout`.
 Once these factors have been cleared, we'll show the `qrid` with the built in `alert` function to display the information in the browser.

 Let's run our code with `npm start` once again to test it out.
 For testing purposes, I'd recommend using this [online QR code generator](https://the-qrcode-generator.com) to create a QR code on your phone.
 Running the app, you'll see yourself on your screen using your camera.
 Pointing our phone screens (with our newly generated QR code on it) at our laptop screens will allow our program to decode it.